RickyDoan/ComputerVision-Counting-Car-People-PPE-Detection/README.md

 ### 1. Car Counter

-- Concept

-Vehicle detection and tracking is crucial in traffic management and smart surveillance systems.
+- Concept :Vehicle detection and tracking is crucial in traffic management and smart surveillance systems.
 This project leverages deep learning-based object detection to track and count vehicles moving in a predefined region of interest.

 - How It Works